Sydney van Hooijdonk

-Sydney van Hooijdonk (born 6 February 2000) is a Dutch professional footballer who plays as a centre forward for club NAC Breda.
+Sydney van Hooijdonk (born 6 February 2000) is a Dutch professional footballer who plays as a forward for Eredivisie club PEC Zwolle, on loan from Primeira Liga club Estrela da Amadora.

 Club career

 NAC Breda

-Van Hooijdonk made his league debut for NAC Breda on 5 October 2018 in a 2-1 away defeat against Utrecht in the Eredivisie, being substituted on in the 90th minute, replacing Estonian centre back and defensive midfielder Karol Mets.
+Van Hooijdonk made his league debut for NAC Breda on 5 October 2018 in a 2–1 away defeat against Utrecht in the Eredivisie, being substituted on in the 90th minute, replacing Estonian centre back and defensive midfielder Karol Mets.
 NAC Breda's 2018-19 campaign ended in relegation from the top-flight, securing only five wins and eight draws, and finishing on twenty-three points, with Van Hooijdonk making a total of twelve league appearances from the bench, but failing to score or assist.

 In the 2019–20 Keuken Kampioen Divisie season Van Hooijdonk started off the bench again, but he very quickly began playing full matches on a semi-regular basis, making twenty-five appearances, with six goals and two assists.
 A bulk of his goals and assists came during the 1st Period, and he was acclaimed with being a driving force towards NAC Breda winning it.
 However, the club couldn't take advantage of the playoff spot they'd been allocated, as the season was abandoned by the KNVB on 24 April 2020, following a suspension that the Dutch Government issued on 12 March 2020 due to the global COVID-19 pandemic.

-In the 2020–21 Keuken Kampioen Divisie season Van Hooijdonk became a key player for NAC Breda despite suffering several minor injuries, securing sixteen goals and two assists in thirty-one appearances (including those in the 2020-21 Eredivisie / Keuken Kampioen Divisie Promotion / Relegation play-offs, where his club were defeated in the Final in a 2-1 home defeat to NEC).
-Van Hooijdonk's contract was set to expire at the end of the 2020-21 season, and he was attracting End of Contract interest from clubs including Celtic and Nottingham Forest, likely due to these being clubs his father played at.
+In the 2020–21 Keuken Kampioen Divisie season Van Hooijdonk became a key player for NAC Breda despite suffering several minor injuries, securing sixteen goals and two assists in thirty-one appearances (including those in the 2020-21 Eredivisie / Keuken Kampioen Divisie Promotion / Relegation play-offs, where his club were defeated in the Final in a 2–1 home defeat to NEC).
+Van Hooijdonk's contract was set to expire at the end of the 2020–21 season, and he was attracting End of Contract interest from clubs including Celtic and Nottingham Forest, likely due to these being clubs his father played at.
 However, perhaps due to new work permit rules issued by the Home Office in the United Kingdom following Brexit (which is points-based and calculated by several factors, such as youth / senior international appearances, club ranking / league standing and club appearances), these deals failed to materialize and he left NAC Breda at the end of the season, becoming a free agent.

 Bologna

-On 3 July 2021, he joined Serie A club Bologna on a free transfer, contracted until the end of the 2024-25 season, and making his debut on 16 August 2021 in a 5-4 Coppa Italia First Round defeat against Ternana Calcio, being substituted on in the 85th minute, replacing Austrian forward Marko Arnautović.
+On 3 July 2021, he joined Serie A club Bologna on a free transfer, contracted until the end of the 2024–25 season, and making his debut on 16 August 2021 in a 5-4 Coppa Italia First Round defeat against Ternana Calcio, being substituted on in the 85th minute, replacing Austrian forward Marko Arnautović.
 In the 2021–22 Serie A season Van Hooijdonk played only four games for his club, each from the bench, without goals or assists.